toolness/fancy-friday/README.md

   it also prevents plug-ins from being used; set this option to `null` to disable sandboxing entirely.

-* `secondsPerPlay` - The amount of time, in seconds, the player has to complete the microgame.
+* `playTime` - The amount of time, in seconds, the player has to complete the microgame.
 Defaults to 5.

-* `secondsPerEnding` - The amount of time, in seconds, the microgame has to show an ending sequence.
+* `endingTime` - The amount of time, in seconds, the microgame has to show an ending sequence.
 Defaults to 2.

 This constructor returns a microgame instance, which is really just the